What Is Hospice Care?

 What if no one has mentioned hospice care to me?

-We can visit with you to determine if hospice care will benefit you.
+We can discuss with you the patient's needs and what hospice services could be provided.
 If the time is right for hospice services, we can contact your doctor.
 However, you should feel free to discuss hospice care at any time with your doctor, other health care professionals, clergy or loved ones.
 Anyone can call Hospice for information or make a referral.

 Will I still be able to make my own decisions regarding my care?